NewsLocal NewsInvestigations

 KANSAS CITY, MO. — The state lawmaker who tested the crisis hotline will not face criminal charges, according to the Cole County Prosecutor's Office.

 On Feb.
-20, three police agencies responded to a call from the crisis hotline.
+20, three police agencies responded to a text from the crisis text line.

 A woman claimed she had a gun to her head.

-It took nearly 20 minutes for law enforcement to learn the call was bogus, and placed by State Rep. Tricia Byrnes (R - 63rd District, Wentzville).
+Law enforcement learned the text was placed by State Rep. Tricia Byrnes (R - 63rd District, Wentzville).

-Byrnes told police she dialed the 988 hotline to test the durability of the system.
+Byrnes told police she texted the 988 text line to test the durability of the system.

 "I am thankful that the Prosecutor’s Office found that I acted in my Legislative Capacity and in good faith during my legislative investigation into the chats bots and automations on the 988 text-line," Byrnes said in a press release Wednesday.
 "I am committed to enhancing the 988 Lifeline and appreciate the dedication of all involved, including dispatchers and first responders."